WHAT IS OAK HILL PARKWAY?

 The intersection of US 290 and SH 71 serves as a gateway to southwest Travis County and is a key route between central Austin and fast-growing suburban and rural communities such as Lakeway, Bee Cave, Dripping Springs, and Johnson City.
 However, congestion at this intersection has reduced mobility, reliability, and quality of life for the Oak Hill community and corridor travelers.
 The Oak Hill Parkway Project will increase safety and mobility in the area.

-In 2012, we launched our environmental study so that we could collaboratively propose a solution that effectively addresses congestion, respects the environment, and adds value to the Oak Hill community.
-We anticipate an environmental decision in 2018.
+In 2012, we launched an environmental study so that we could collaboratively propose a solution that effectively addresses congestion, respects the environment, and adds value to the Oak Hill community.
+Through extensive community outreach and engineering analysis, a recommended build alternative was determined, received public comment and final approval from the TxDOT Environmental Affairs Division in 2018.

 The Oak Hill Parkway Project is anticipated to break ground in late 2020, bringing an end to a decades-long journey to bring congestion relief to southwest Travis County.
 Construction is expected to begin in late 2020 and last for 5 years.
 We welcome you to sign up for updates here.

 - TxDOT will build an upgraded, state-of-the-art roadway consisting of three mainlanes for through traffic in each direction, as well as 2-to-3 frontage-road lanes in each direction.